bgebhardt/osx_bin/setup/README.md

 Configure all the FastScript shortcuts for the scripts.

 # Configure Critical Apps and Settings
-Follow the folling list of application setup instructions
+Follow the following list of application setup instructions

 Spotlight might not be done indexing so you may have to run apps from Applications